JoeBwonKenobi/My-Coding-Projects-Coding-Dojo-/README.md

 # Description

-The goal of this is to help the retailer understand the properties of products and outlets that play crucial roles in predicting sales.
+The goal of this project is to help the retailer understand the properties of products and outlets that play crucial roles in predicting sales.
 I extracted, processed, and analyized the data set to prepare it for machine learning.
 Then, by developing sales prediction models using Linear Regression, KNN & Random Forest Regressor models I was able to create sales predictions for the stakeholders.
 To help the stakeholders better understand my findings, I've provided in-depth visualizations that show the trends and coorlations that effect sales.
+The stakeholders can use these valuable insights, along with the predictive models, to make informed descisions.

 # Data

 Here is the link to the original data: